 Double ovens in conventional space

-With a traditional, freestanding range/oven unit, dual baking chambers allow the flexibility of double wall ovens without the added space requirement.
-These ovens allow for the convenience of simultaneous cooking at different temperatures.
-They can also be more energy efficient, since it's easier (and faster) to bring a half-sized oven to temperature.
-In addition, some ovens come with a divider that allows you to divide your single oven into two unique temperature zones that will remain separate as long as the divider is in place.
+The ovens on some ranges have dual baking chambers, which give you the flexibility of double wall ovens without the need for more space.
+These ovens allow the convenience of simultaneous cooking at different temperatures.
+Some ovens come with a divider that allows you to split your single oven into two unique temperature zones that will remain separate as long as the divider is in place.